zsasko/android-notifications-in-unity-sample/README.md

 # Android Notification In Unity Sample

-This project is sample application that demonstrates using Android Notification in Unity.
+This project is sample application that demonstrates implementation of Android Notifications in Unity.

 ![](https://cdn-images-1.medium.com/max/800/1*i_2yARFp4Uv9BkvzmRVULw.jpeg)